 The Other Side of the Street won two Cinema Brazil Grand Prizes: Best Actress (Fernanda Montenegro) and Best Supporting Actress (Laura Cardoso).

 Additionally, Marcos Bernstein’s psychological drama topped the Best Ibero-American Film category at the Mar del Plata Film Festival, while Fernanda Montenegro was the Best Actress Jury Prize winner at the Tribeca Film Festival.

 Fernanda Montenegro The Other Side of the Street movie image: Passaro Films.

-“The Other Side of the Street: Brazilian Hitchcock-Antonioni Mix Memorable as Fernanda Montenegro Showcase” last updated in May 2020.
+“The Other Side of the Street: Brazilian Hitchcock-Antonioni Mix” last updated in September 2021.